 Kids just cannot sit down all day.
 It’s boring, tiring, and is not developmentally appropriate for them.
 Allowing movement in class means that they will be more awake, more engaged, and (in my experience) more happy.

 Speaking cards are one of my favorite French activities, because they can be done using one of the structured activities detailed in my packages, or you can grab them when you have an extra five minutes to fill.

 This set for the passé composé is my best seller of speaking cards.

 Want to try them out?
-Grab this free set for the present tense of avoir, être, faire, and aller.
+Grab this free set of French verb cards for the present tense of avoir, être, faire, and aller.

-This set for body parts is perfect for beginners.
+This French game for body parts is perfect for beginners.

 This French subjunctive board game is a great way to practice and have fun with even your more-advanced students.

 This farm animals board game is a really fun way to practice vocabulary with your Core French middle grades.

 How did I find out what French activities students like best?